-There is a consistent thread weaving its way from my youth to the present.
-Whether it was helping people in crisis, advocating for people with AIDS, or speaking on behalf of the best practices in adoption, I have committed over thirty years of my professional life to serving people that were underserved and marginalized.
+Whether it was helping people in crisis, advocating for people with AIDS, or speaking on behalf of best practices in adoption, I have committed my life to working with people who have been marginalized and misrepresented.
 I hope to continue that commitment as a writer.

-Growing up in the working class in New Jersey and being one of the few whites in a predominately African-American elementary school helped me see the world through a different lens.
-I watched in horror as the suffering escalated in Vietnam, and after months of protests, I graduated from college in 1970, just weeks after Kent State.
-I moved to San Francisco, immersed myself in the anti-war movement, then the women’s movement, followed by the solidarity movement with Central America.
-The lens through which I see the world today continues to be informed by what I learned during that turbulent and transformative time.
+I grew up in the working class in New Jersey, one of the few white students in a predominantly African-American school.
+This helped me see the world through a different lens.
+I graduated from college in 1970 just after Kent State, and then moved to San Francisco where I immersed myself in the anti-war and women’s movement.
+How I see the world today continues to be informed by that turbulent and transformative time.

-When not working, writing, hiking, or being with family and friends, I can often be found in my garden – moving things around in a never-ending quest for beauty and completion.
-Pt.
-Reyes on the California coast has a special place in my heart and I go there to rediscover and enrich my soul.
-My creative spirit is indulged by making mermaids, mosaic balls, and photographs.
-I hope your spirit moves you to comment on my work.
+When not working, writing, or being with friends or family, I can be found in my garden – moving things around in a never-ending quest for beauty and completion.
+I love hiking and kayaking at Pt.
+Reyes where I go to enrich my soul.
+The creative spirit occasionally calls me to perform solo theater pieces.
+If you are interested, here is one from my 70th Birthday: https://vimeo.com/286243529.
+Enjoy!